Parker Duofold: History

 But by the early 1930s the Duofold’s design was viewed by the manufacturer as rather outmoded.
 Parker launched its replacement, the Vacumatic, in 1933, and the Duofold line was moved to second tier, even though it followed closely the Vacumatic's design with slimmer profile, streamlined look and vacumatic filling mechanism.
 Duofolds remained popular in Europe, being produced well into the 1960s in varying sizes and shades, and were revived in the 1980s as Parker's flagship offering once more.
 In 1988 (to celebrate the company's centennial), Parker launched the Duofold Centennial series of Pens (Fountain Pens, Rollerballs and Pencils).
 Later, they introduced the Duofold International line with models that also evoked the classic Duofold design, though smaller than the Centennial.
 There are also differences in the ink feeding systems, changing from their Button Filling mechanism to a cartridge/converter system.

+On September 2, 1945, General Douglas MacArthur used a bright red 1928 Duofold to sign the Japanese Instrument of Surrender aboard USS Missouri (BB-63).